smitgabani/algorithms-python/README.md

 # Algorithms

-Read explain.md file in each directory for explanation and visual representation
+Read explain.md file in each directory for explanation and visual representation.